 Now having read this charming book on the plane, I insisted my friend in Canada should read it and she loved it too, then bringing back to England for Colin to enjoy.
 So discovering David Michie's book is part of a series has me planning to restock my slowly depleting bookshelves.
 The only question is, do I wait until I next fly to Vancouver....

 Writer David Michie has a way of explaining the ideas of Buddhism and meditation in such a commonsense way.
 He has a great sense of humour and he knows how to reach his audience with charming and simple writing.
-The Dalai Lama's Cat is one such example, but he has written other texts on meditation and Buddhist ideas that might be deemed "straight".
+The Dalai Lama's Cat is one such example, but he has written several other texts on meditation and Buddhist ideas that might be deemed "straight".
 So if you are not necessarily a "cat person" (which I personally find weird) you can still benefit from his writing....
-Nevetheless, HHC Rinpoche wins out every time for me!
+Nevetheless, HHC Rinpoche wins out every time for me.

 The Art of Purring

 I now have The Art of Purring in my collection too and I am very much looking forward to reading it having enjoyed The Dalai Lama's Cat so much.
 More later...

 I so wanted to read this book. here HHC (His Holiness' Cat) goes on her own personal journey to discover the cause of purring.
 The kind of purring that comes straight from the heart!
 She has many hair-raising adventures along the way too!